igneous-labs/inf-1.5/docs/reserve-v2-pricing-program.md

 - AddLiquidity: `wSOL -> Reserve V2 LP mint`
 - RemoveLiquidity: `Reserve V2 LP mint -> wSOL`

-The fee charged on the main Reserve route is:
+The fee charged on a route is:
-`input mint static fee + dynamic reserve-utilization fee`
+`input mint fee + output mint fee`

+The input mint fee is curve-based.
+It uses the mint's base fee for non-wSOL outputs, and its wSOL-utilization curve when the output mint is wSOL.

 Important policy:

 - The fee table is the accepted-mint whitelist.
-- LST static fees should be equalized at initialization, but still stored per mint for whitelisting and future updates.
+- Normal LSTs can be equalized by using the same per-mint curve config.
+- Special mints, such as SOLsLST, can use a different per-mint curve config.
 - INF is accepted by adding the INF mint to the fee table.
 - `LP_MINT` is a hardcoded program constant. `Init` inserts fee-table entries for `LP_MINT` and wSOL, for Reserve V2 liquidity routes to work.
 - Direct native stake account -> wSOL is out of scope.

 ## Core Rules